Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 Delisting is not the same as failure

 Investors are often confused by company delisting and company failure.
-They are almost completely unrelated.
-The majority of companies are delisted for reasons other than failure such as takeover, merger, illiquidity, withdrawal because of listing costs etc.
+Many companies are delisted for reasons other than failure such as takeover, merger, illiquidity, withdrawal because of listing costs etc.

-Most company failures do not result in a delisting.
-Company failure lies behind many "changes of activity" where companies fail with one activity and formally adopt another.
+Many company failures do not result in a delisting.
+Company failure often lies behind "changes of activity" where companies fail with one activity and formally adopt another.
 Sometimes a change of name reflects an attempt to disassociate from past failures.
 Both are classic cases of failure masked by events other than a delisting.

 Many small companies fail and actually go into administration, where they are reconstructed and recapitalised.
 They later emerge with either the same name or a different name.
 Later there is hardly any sign of the failure.
 Only the shareholders concerned are painfully aware.
 Their capital has been savagely diluted and their shares are practically worthless.